dotnet/docs/docs/architecture/distributed-cloud-native-apps-containers/introduction-to-cloud-native-development/what-is-cloud-native.md

 The Microsoft .NET platform is an excellent choice.
 Free and open source, it has many built-in features that simplify microservice development. .NET is cross-platform.
 Applications can be built and run on Windows, macOS, and most flavors of Linux.

 .NET is highly performant and has scored well in comparison to Node.js and other competing platforms.
-Interestingly, [TechEmpower](https://www.techempower.com/) conducted an extensive set of [performance benchmarks](https://www.techempower.com/benchmarks/#section=data-r17&hw=ph&test=plaintext) across many web application platforms and frameworks. .NET scored in the top 10 - well above Node.js and other competing platforms.
+Interestingly, [TechEmpower](https://www.techempower.com/) conducted an extensive set of [performance benchmarks](https://www.techempower.com/benchmarks/#section=data-r22&hw=ph&test=plaintext) across many web application platforms and frameworks. .NET scored in the top 3 - well above Node.js and other competing platforms.

-[.NET](https://github.com/dotnet/core) is maintained by Microsoft and the .NET community on GitHub.
+[.NET](https://github.com/dotnet/core) is maintained by Microsoft and the .NET community on [GitHub](https://github.com/dotnet).

-### Microservice challenges
+### Cloud-native challenges

 While distributed cloud-native microservices can provide immense agility and speed, they present many challenges: